pktechnology-code/cgateserver/README.md

 This is the new version of C-Gate Server incorporating the new database (.db) format.
+Working from a local repository for now until I get my head around how to use Gitub instead.

 #
 [Click here for DockerHub Image](https://hub.docker.com/r/pktechnology/cgateserver)